Conditions of Residency for MRS Accommodation sites

-- ii)use and/or being under the influence of illegal drugs or other illegal substances (including synthetic** drugs) within residences or the residential environment;
+- ii) use and/or being under the influence of illegal drugs or other illegal substances (including synthetic** drugs) within residences or the residential environment;

 e) engaging in any activity of a criminal nature or in any activity that breaches the law;

 f) threats and/or emotional harm, including but not limited to harassment, stalking and psychological aggression;

 g) causing or being likely to cause psychological harm and/or emotional distress through the use of any form of social networking media, including but not limited to email, text messaging, web pages, digital and physical noticeboards, and image/video sharing;

 i) a serious breach of section 12 or any other section of these Conditions of Residency; or

-j) repeated breaches of section 12 (where the repetition may comprise breaches of different sub-sections of section 12) following two formal warning issued under section 12.
+j) repeated breaches of section 12 (where the repetition may comprise breaches of different sub-sections of section 12) following two formal warnings issued under section 12.